 Some of the decorations you might want to use include:

-Some party hosts even choose to decorate their party with life size Halloween figures like vampires, skeletons or ghosts.
-Check out this witch from Amazon who cackles at the sound of guests arriving.
+Some party hosts even choose to decorate their party with life-size Halloween figures, such as vampires, skeletons, or ghosts.
+Check out this witch from Amazon, who cackles at the sound of guests arriving.

 Where to buy Halloween decorations?

-There are many more decorations you can use for spooking-up your Halloween party.
-Online stores like Amazon and local supermarkets should have a good range of Halloween decorations available, but you could also find them in fancy dress stores and in home retail shops.
+You can use many more decorations to spook up your Halloween party.
+Online stores like Amazon and local supermarkets should have a good range of Halloween decorations available, but you could also find them in fancy dress stores and in-home retail shops.

 Make your own Halloween decorations

-You could also make your own Halloween decorations for your party if you have the time and energy to do so.
-There are loads of suggestions online that you could follow, or you can get creative and see what you come up with yourself.
+If you have the time and energy, you could also make your own Halloween decorations for your party.
+There are loads of suggestions online that you could follow, or you could get creative and see what you come up with yourself.

-Whatever Halloween décor you decide to go for, it will be sure to create a fang-tastcially frightening experience for all of your little guests.
+Whatever Halloween décor you choose, it will be sure to create a tactically frightening experience for all of your little guests.

-Halloween gives you a real opportunity to get creative with the food and drink served.
+Halloween allows you to get creative with the food and drink served.
 You can easily creep out classic party food and make it visually entertaining for the kids to squeal at and enjoy.

 Witches carrot fingers

 Simply cut some carrots to look like fingers.
-It doesn’t matter if they look crooked and gross, they are supposed to look like witches’ fingers.
-Serve with salsa to look like they are being dipped in blood, or serve with any other dip that your guests will enjoy.
+It doesn’t matter if they look crooked and gross; they are supposed to look like witches’ fingers.
+Serve with salsa to look like they are being dipped in blood, or serve with any other dip your guests will enjoy.

 Spooky fruit

-A simple yet great way to present Halloween finger food.
-You can use oranges to look like mini pumpkins – either paint a pumpkin face to their skin or peel them and top them off with little bits of celery.
-Bananas also make for great ghosts, you can dip them in white chocolate and top them off with chocolate eyes, call them Boonanas.
+This is a simple yet great way to present Halloween finger food.
+You can use oranges to look like mini pumpkins—either paint a pumpkin face on their skin or peel them and top them off with little bits of celery.
+Bananas also make great ghosts.
+You can dip them in white chocolate and top them off with chocolate eyes—call them Boonanas.

 Chuck a few eyeballs in for flavour

-Ok they are not real eyeballs, but still very creepy.
-Throw some fake eyeballs into your party drinks and watch the kids pick them out and squeam.
-You just need to ensure that the eyeballs used are large so that they don’t cause a choking hazard.
+Okay, they are not real eyeballs, but they are still very creepy.
+Throw some fake eyeballs into your party drinks and watch the kids pick them out and scream.
+You just need to ensure that the eyeballs used are large so they don’t cause a choking hazard.

-Any red type of juice is also a great way to serve “blood” to the kids at your Halloween party.
-You could use cherry or raspberry soda, cranberry juice or even berry cordial, anything but real blood!
+Any red juice is also a great way to serve “blood” to the kids at your Halloween party.
+You could use cherry or raspberry soda, cranberry juice, or even berry cordial—anything but real blood!

 Spider cookies

-Let the cookies chill for a while in the fridge until the chocolate hardens.
-You can also add on edible eyes for that extra squeamish scare.
+Let the cookies chill in the fridge until the chocolate hardens.
+You can also add edible eyes for an extra squeamish scare.

 Candy apples

 What Halloween party would be complete without candy apples?
-They are a staple of Halloween celebrations and a much anticipated yearly treat.
-Tesco’s offer a range of candy apples, topped with chocolate, candy, marshmallows or sprinkles.
-Although you could make your own candy apples, it will work out much cheaper and you can customise them depending on your guests’ taste.
+They are a staple of Halloween celebrations and a much-anticipated yearly treat.
+Tesco’s offers a range of candy apples topped with chocolate, candy, marshmallows, or sprinkles.
+Although you could make your own candy apples, it will work out much cheaper, and you can customise them depending on your guests’ taste.

 Another idea might be to leave the candy apples as an activity for the kids to enjoy at the Halloween party.
-Just simply prepare apples, lollipop sticks and toppings and let the kids go wild creating their own.
-It will create a great memory at the party and they can have fun making their own tasty treat.
+Prepare apples, lollipop sticks, and toppings and let the kids go wild creating their own.
+It will create a great memory at the party, and they can have fun making their own tasty treat.

 A party isn’t complete without a fun musical soundtrack.
-For a kids Halloween party, you can include some cheesy and spooky tunes to get everyone in the Halloween mood.
+You can include some cheesy and spooky tunes for a kid’s Halloween party to get everyone in the mood.
 Some tracks that you might want to include in your Halloween party playlist include:

-4. This is Halloween – Nightmare before Christmas / Danny Elfman
+- This is Halloween – Nightmare Before Christmas / Danny Elfman

-If you don’t have the time to individually select spooky tracks, you can just use a pre-made Halloween playlist on Spotify or use this video Youtube.
+If you don’t have the time to individually select spooky tracks, you can use a pre-made Halloween playlist on Spotify or this video on YouTube.

 Kids games for a Halloween party

 Another big part of throwing a Halloween party for kids is ensuring that there will be some fun games in store.
-This will help create a memorable Halloween party that they will remember fondly for years to come.
+This will help create a memorable Halloween party they will remember fondly for years.

 Some ideas for Halloween party games include: